chhe/livecli/docs/cli.rst

 Now that you have a basic grasp of how Livecli works, you may want to look into customizing it to your own needs, such as:

-- Creating a :ref:`configuration file <cli-liveurlrc>` of options you want to use
+- Creating a :ref:`configuration file <cli-liveclirc>` of options you want to use
 - Setting up your player to :ref:`cache some data <issues-player_caching>` before playing the stream to help avoiding buffering issues